Bailador/Bailador/README.md

 ##### `prefix(Str $prefix, Callable $code)`
 ##### `prefix-enter(Callable $code)`

 The prefix sets up a [Nested Route](#nested-routes).
-All other routes that will be added within the $code will in fact be added to this nested route.
-With prefix-enter you can define code that will called whenever the prefix matches your HTTP request.
+All other routes that will be added within the $code will be added to this nested route.
+With prefix-enter you can define code that will be called whenever the prefix matches your HTTP request.
 Only if this code returns True the routes within the prefix can be reached during request dispatching.
 Without using prefix-enter the routes in the prefix are reachable - this means the default code for a prefix route is ``` sub { True } ```.

 ```Perl6
     prefix "/foo" => sub {